Quantum Pseudorandom Scramblers: Dispersing

 \textbf{Coalescing Phase (from $t = T_0$ to $T_0+T_1$).} This phase employs a non-Markovian coupling\footnote{ The non-Markovian coupling refers to a situation where the transition between states depend not only on the current state but also on the future states, violating the memoryless property of a standard Markov process.} starting from a close-by pair $X_{T_0}$ and $Y_{T_0}$.
 Let $T_1$ be determined later.
 Initially, the coupling independently and identically samples $T_1$ pairs of coordinates $\st{\br{i_t,j_t}}_{t=T_0}^{T_0+T_1-1}$ all at once, which are subsequently used to generate $T_1+1$ partitions of $[n]$, denoted by $\set{\PP_t}_{t=T_0}^{T_0+T_1}$.
 The construction of these partitions is done inductively in reverse order.
 The last partition is enforced to be $\PP_{T_0+T_1} = \{\{1\}, \{2\}, \ldots, \{n\}\}$.
 Starting from $t=T_1+T_0-1$ and decrementing down to $T_0$, the construction of partition $\PP_{t}$ uses the chosen coordinate pair $(i_t,j_t)$ as a guide.
 Specifically, it is generated by merging two sets in $\PP_{t+1}$: one set includes $i_t$, and the other includes $j_t$; while leaving other sets untouched.
 Then, the value of $T_1$ is determined such that $\PP_{T_0}=\set{[n]}$ with high probability.

 The aim of this phase is to ultimately coalesce $X$ and $Y$.
 To see how to achieve this, we introduct the event $\A_t$ in which, at time $t$,

 and

 Intuitively, event $\A_t$ states that if we partition $X_t$ and $Y_t$ based on $\PP_{t}$, then both $X_t$ and $Y_t$ carry equal significance within each segment $S$ at time $t$; and meanwhile the corresponding updated subvectors share the same sign at time $t-1$.
-It is not hard to verify that $\A_{T_0}$ occurs if $\PP_{T_0} = \st{\st{1,\cdots,n}}$, which holds with high probability; and $\cap_{t=T_0}^{T_0+T_1}\A_{t}$ implies that the corresponding entries in vectors $X_{T_0+T_1}$ and $Y_{T_0+T_1}$ are equal.
+Conditioning on $\PP_{T_0} = \st{\st{1,\cdots,n}}$, which holds with high probability, it is not hard to verify that $\A_{T_0}$ occurs and $\cap_{t=T_0}^{T_0+T_1}\A_{t}$ implies that the corresponding entries in vectors $X_{T_0+T_1}$ and $Y_{T_0+T_1}$ are equal.
 Thus, to prove that $X$ and $Y$ are identical by the end of this phase, it suffices to prove that all events occur with a high probability during the process.

 So, the non-Markovian coupling aims to ensure that $\A_{t+1}$ takes place with a high probability, conditioned on all previous events occur.
 This is achieved by sampling $\theta$ and $\theta'$ from a ``good'' joint distribution, which makes sure that both marginal distributions are uniformly distributed on $[0,2\pi)$.
 Such a desirable distribution is made possible by the entry-wise closeness achieved during the first phase.